CodeDifferently/Maven.SpringDemo-ServingStaticWebPage/README.md

-# CodeDifferently Maven Template
+# Serving Static Web Page
-* **Objective** - The purpose of this repo is to create a standard template to clone from when creating new projects.
+* **Objective** - To demonstrate the a very simple web page statically from the `resources` directory local to the project

 ## How to use
 1. Run this project